certbot/certbot/docs/contributing.rst

 - Start a local instance of Pebble CA, and keep displaying its log on foreground.
 - Press CTRL+C to stop this instance.
-- This instance is configured to validate challenges against a certbot executed locally.
+- This instance is configured to validate challenges against certbot executed locally.

 .. code-block:: shell